Speed of Information Processing

 Speed of Information Processing refers to how quickly a learner can process incoming information.
 Some scientists consider speed of information processing a central aspect of IQ.
 Many children with attention problems often are unable to keep up with the lesson plan presented by the teacher.

 If they fail to process initial information quickly enough, they may not understand the next things that follow and may quickly give up trying.
-Scientists are still working to discover the neural basis of speed and efficiency of information processing, but studies indicate that it can be increased with properly designed training programs, just as a runner trains her leg muscles or a baseball player his bat speed.
+Scientists are still working to discover the neural basis of speed and efficiency of information processing, but studies indicate that it can be increased with properly designed cognitive training programs, just as a runner trains her leg muscles or a baseball player his bat speed.
 Sustained attention and response inhibition contribute to speed of information processing by increasing activation of the brain processing systems appropriate for the task to which the person is attending.
 Increased speed of information processing in turn increases attention, since attention wanders when the child falls behind and cannot understand the material being presented.

 When it’s a problem: